 Intellectual property

 Your business may have intellectual property (IP) it needs to protect.
-Before applying for your intellectual property right, you should do a comprehensive search to make sure that it isn’t already registered.
+Before applying for an IP right, make sure it hasn't already been registered by someone else.

-You can register IP yourself or seek advice from legal professionals.
+You can register IP yourself or get advice from legal professionals.

 Importing and exporting

-You must comply with relevant regulations when marketing your products or services.
-These regulations ensure that you don’t mislead your customers.
+You must comply with rules and regulations when marketing your products or services

 • advertising